Twitch/jerrybot/readme.md

 1. Right-click on the server name in the server list.
 2. Click "Copy ID".
 This is your `GUILD_ID`.

-### Getting the Channel ID:

-1. Right-click on the channel name in the channel list.
-2. Click "Copy ID".
-Use this ID to identify the channel in your code.

-Note: For `CHANNEL_NAME`, use the actual name of the channel without the '#' symbol.

 ## Running the Script Manually

 To run the script manually, follow these steps: